denlai-mshk/sqlahb/readme.md

 Set license change may takes 1-2 minutues for each SQL Server approximately.
 Please be patient if your subscriptions have a lot of SQL Server.

 After you see "Discovery and disablement completed", you can check the **findallsqlsvr.txt** for all SQL Servers discovery.
-You also can check the findahbonly.txt which only list out the SQL Server with Azure Hybrid Benefit enabled.
+You also can check the **findahbonly.txt** which only list out all kinds of SQL Servers with Azure Hybrid Benefit enabled.

 ##  Step 6: Execute the confirmsqlahb.ps1 for change all Azure Hybrid Benegfit to PayGO
 If you confirm to change all the SQL Servers listed in the **findallsqlsvr.txt** from Azure Hybrid Benefit to Pay as you go, then execute  [confirmsqlahb](confirmsqlahb.ps1)